Brightspace ePortfolio vs. Mahara

 Tip 1 - Push vs Share

-- reflections and learning objectives include their associated items; presentations and collections include the items they display,
+- reflections and learning objectives include their associated items;

-- items include associated reflections and learning objectives
+- items include associated reflections;

-- pushed items include associated rubrics, tags but not comments
+- pushed items include associated rubrics, tags but not comments.

-- allows you to set up separate permission options for each artifact, collection, reflection, presentation, and learning objective in your Brightspace ePortfolio so you can pick and choose what content you share with people
+- allows you to set up separate permission options for each artifact, collection, reflection, presentation, and learning objective in your Brightspace ePortfolio so you can pick and choose what content you share with people and what they can do with it.

-- allows you to send invitations to internal users when you share an item with them; allows you to leave them a message about why you are sharing the item and what you’d like them to do with it; invitation will be visible to them on their ePortfolio homepage
+- allows you to leave them a message about why you are sharing the item and what you’d like them to do with it;

 Tip 2 - Provide Guidance and tips for structuring the ePortfolio